verrazzano/docs/content/en/docs/setup/platforms/kind/kind.md

     }
 ```

-2. Specify the `Mountpoint` path obtained, as the `hostPath` under `extraMounts` in your KIND configuration file, with a `containerPath` of `/var/lib/containerd`, which is the default `containerd` image caching location inside the KIND container.
-An example of the modified KIND configuration is shown in the `create cluster` command below:
+2. Specify the `Mountpoint` path obtained, as the `hostPath` under `extraMounts` in your KIND configuration file, with a `containerPath` of `/var/lib/containerd`, which is the default containerd image caching location inside the KIND container.
+An example of the modified KIND configuration is shown in the following `create cluster` command:

 ```shell
 kind create cluster --config - <<EOF